josephmisiti/awesome-machine-learning/README.md

 * [regression-js](https://github.com/Tom-Alexander/regression-js) - A javascript library containing a collection of least squares fitting methods for finding a trend in a set of data.
 * [Lyric](https://github.com/flurry/Lyric) - Linear Regression library. **[Deprecated]**
 * [GreatCircle](https://github.com/mwgg/GreatCircle) - Library for calculating great circle distance.
 * [MLPleaseHelp](https://github.com/jgreenemi/MLPleaseHelp) - MLPleaseHelp is a simple ML resource search engine.
-You can use this search engine right now at [https://jgreenemi.github.io/MLPleaseHelp/](https://jgreenemi.github.io/MLPleaseHelp/), provided via Github Pages.
+You can use this search engine right now at [https://jgreenemi.github.io/MLPleaseHelp/](https://jgreenemi.github.io/MLPleaseHelp/), provided via GitHub Pages.
 * [Pipcook](https://github.com/alibaba/pipcook) - A JavaScript application framework for machine learning and its engineering.

 <a name="javascript-demos-and-scripts"></a>